AET-CS/aet-cs.github.io/white/2025/CS11/projects/physplus.md

 ## Extension 10: Motion Trails

-Instead of clearing the screen completely each frame, don't clear it at all (or draw a white rectangle over most of the screen each frame).
+Instead of clearing the screen completely each frame, don't clear it entirely, or at all.
 This will leave trails showing the path each ball has taken.

 Experiment with different approaches to see what looks best!